port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/user-inputs/yaml.md

 # Yaml

-Yaml is a data type used to save object definitions in YAML.
+Yaml is an input used to save object definitions in YAML.

 ## 💡 Common yaml usage

-The yaml property type can be used to store any key/value based data, for example:
+The yaml input type can be used to store any key/value based data, for example:

 - Configurations;
 - Helm charts;